Payment Infrastructure

 EMV 3DS2: Step-Up Logic, Frictionless Flow and the Auth-Rate Optimisation Nobody Explains

-3DS2 is the most consequential auth-rate lever most merchants don't touch.
+3DS2 is the most consequential auth-rate lever most merchants never touch.
 Default config gives you maximum step-up and minimum conversion.
-This is the operator's guide to the exemption logic that lifts auth rate without breaking compliance.
+This is the field guide to the exemption logic that lifts auth rate without breaking compliance.

 Payment Infrastructure Is Not Just APIs, It Is State, Trust and Failure Handling